Colette Irwin-Knott

 Colette Irwin-Knott is an American academic administrator.
-She served as the interim president of Valparaiso University from September 1, 2020 to February 28, 2021.
+She served as the interim president of Valparaiso University from September 1, 2020, to February 28, 2021.
+Irwin-Knott has served on the Valparaiso University Board of Directors since 2009.

 Biography

 Irwin-Knott graduated from Valparaiso University in 1981 with a bachelor of science degree.
 She worked in public finance in Indianapolis, Indiana, until her retirement in 2014.
-Irwin-Knott has served on the Valparaiso University Board of Directors since 2009.